-In a study, TB Alert found that Andhra Pradesh’s most disadvanted groups such as tribal communities and the rural and urban poor knew very little about TB and HIV.
+In a study, TB Alert found that Andhra Pradesh’s most disadvantaged groups such as tribal communities and the rural and urban poor knew very little about TB and HIV.
 TB is the most common killer of people with HIV and it can kill within months.
 Poverty, lack of awareness and stigma can mean that people often do not seek treatment, and those who do often wait until their health has got very bad.

 TB Alert launched the TB Advocacy Project (TAP) in 2011 to curb the spread of TB-HIV infections by helping these communities learn more about the illnesses and how they can access free medical care.
-The programme is funded by the Department for International Development, ended in 2014.
+The programme, which was funded by the Department for International Development, ended in 2014.
 You can read the external project evaluation here.

 TAP’s trained staff and volunteers hold a wide range of community-based activities.
 These range from one-to-one sessions through to mass rallies where people can freely discuss issues around TB and HIV.

 Support groups, meanwhile, provide advice for those affected by TB-HIV, such as grandparents raising children orphaned by AIDS or even children who may be ill with TB-HIV or have lost a loved one to the illness.
 These children are offered play-based support and life skills training to help them grieve and to cope with the stigma from their peers, as in Swami’s case.

 A TB-HIV orphan shares his experiences to save others.

 The project recognises that private medical practitioners and traditional healers are often the first point of call for people who fall ill.
 These providers are known and trusted by the local communities in which they are based.
 However, their knowledge around TB is often limited and their prescribed treatments costly and ineffective.
 TAP staff and volunteers arrange meetings with private medical practitioners and traditional healers to train them on TB and HIV, and how they can refer patients to government health clinics for an accurate diagnosis and free treatment.